-I started writing at some point in the mid 90s.
+I started writing at some point in the mid 90s, after high school.
 My friend Foster Dickson, now a creative writing professor and several-times published author, introduced me to Charles Bukowski around that time.
 I never much cared for Buk’s poems, but the stories I liked.
 I wrote my own stories in his style.
 My stories were, of course, terrible.

 After high school, I went off to college where I did almost nothing but eat and drink beer.
 As the years went by, the pounds came on.
 That was depressing.
 I left college to follow my dream of becoming a rock star.

 Instead of becoming a rock star, I got a job as a systems administrator at a dial-up Internet provider, a job which freed me to pursue my secondary dream of eating every cheeseburger I could get near my face.
 I gained even more weight and started smoking as well.

 Did you know that certain worrywarts consider 320lbs to be too heavy?
 Weird, right?
 Anyway, I started riding my bike to work and I lost about 60lbs.
 I felt pretty badass.